 What is a mental health day?

 A mental health day is time off work to allow the worker time to rest, relax and avoid burnout, with no questions asked by the employer.
-If an employee doesn’t feel well enough to come into work due to their mental health, they can use a duvet day to allow them time and space to decompress.
+If an employee doesn’t feel well enough to come into work due to their mental health, they can use this time and space to decompress.

 The purpose of a mental health day is to promote self-care and support employees in addressing mental health issues, allowing them to bring their most productive and positive selves to work.